4d/docs/website/translated_docs/de/API/EntitySelectionClass.md

 The `.and()` function <!-- REF #EntitySelectionClass.and().Summary -->combines the entity selection with an *entity* or *entitySelection* parameter using the logical AND operator<!-- END REF -->; it returns a new, unordered entity selection that contains only the entities that are referenced in both the entity selection and the parameter.

 *   If you pass *entity* as parameter, you combine this entity with the entity selection.
 If the entity belongs to the entity selection, a new entity selection containing only the entity is returned.
 Otherwise, an empty entity selection is returned.
-*   If you pass *entitySelection* as parameter, you combine both entity selections.
-A new entity selection that contains only the entities that are referenced in both selections is returned.
-If there is no intersecting entity, an empty entity selection is returned.
+*   If you pass *entity* as parameter, you compare this entity with the entity selection.
+If the entity belongs to the entity selection, a new reference to the entity selection is returned.
+Otherwise, a new entity selection containing the original entity selection and the entity is returned.
 > > You can compare [ordered and/or unordered entity selections](ORDA/dsMapping.md#ordered-or-unordered-entity-selection).
 The resulting selection is always unordered.

 If the original entity selection or the *entitySelection* parameter is empty, or if the *entity* is Null, an empty entity selection is returned.